Parse Trees Guided LLM Prompt Compression: Introduction

 To address these challenges, this work proposes to leverage \underline{Par}se \underline{t}rees to guide the \underline{Prompt} compressing process (namely PartPrompt) incorporating with the local information entropy and the global prompt patterns.
 Specifically, PartPrompt first analyzes a parse tree for each sentence and obtains the local information entropy of tokens within each sentence.
 Second, a global tree is constructed to reflect connecting patterns among sentences and hierarchical structure of the whole prompt.
 Third, the node value based on the entropy is adjusted over the global tree by the newly proposed root-ward propagation and leaf-ward propagation.
 And finally, a recursive algorithm is developed to prune the global tree based on the adjusted node value.
 It is noted that, during prompt compression, the linguistic rules are introduced by the parse trees of sentences; the computational cost is reduced by the local approximated entropy; the human writing logic is considered in the construction of global tree and the adjustment of node value.

-Extensive experiments are conducted on various datasets to present the performance for understanding, summarization, in-context learning, and math question answering prompts.
+Extensive experiments are conducted on eight datasets to present the performance across various prompt task types (including understanding, summarization, in-context learning, and math question answering) and prompt text types (including English, non-English, non-natural language, short, and long prompts).
 The results demonstrate that PartPrompt considerably outperforms the state-of-the-art prompt compression methods over several compression ratios and metrics.
 And the superior performance of PartPrompt can be also observed when feeding the compressed prompt to different LLMs as the target model for inference.
 Besides, in-depth ablation experiments confirm the effectiveness of the key components in PartPrompt such as introducing parse trees, constructing the global tree, and adjusting the node value.
 Moreover, we further explore the performance of PartPrompt under the extreme long prompt case, and investigate the coherence of the compressed prompt via quantitative metrics and intuitive examples.